Monsy99/Monsy99/README.md

 # Hi, my name is Szymon.

 ### I'm a Polish 21 years old student of physics.
-Currently, I'm learning technologies associated with React and I would love to start my job as a Junior Web / Front-End Developer.
+Currently, I'm learning technologies associated with React.
 Have a look at what I do ;)

 # I’m currently working on ...